 Mamon Chino aka Rambutan

-Originally from Asia, this is one of the funkier looking fruits in Costa Rica, many say rambutan looks like a hairy lychee fruit
+Originally from Asia, and a common Filipino fruit, this is one of the funkier looking fruits in Costa Rica, many say rambutan looks like a hairy lychee fruit

 You can find mamon chino from July to September.

 Mamon chino are almost always eaten raw and are often sold in small bags for snacks.